Grenland Line: History

 Meanwhile plans were under way for upgrading the Vestfold Line.
-Work on the first section of new trakc began in 1993.
+Work on the first section of new track began in 1993.
 Funding focused on upgrading the Vestfold Line, and the Grenland Line was never initialized.
 Plans for the Grenland Line were revitalized in 2014 and a concept selection study published in 2016.

 Premise

 The Sørlandet Line west of Kongsberg and east of Egersund today consists of long-distance passenger and freight trains.
 For passenger traffic, both road and air are faster than by train.
 Stavanger and Kristiansand both have airports.
 As of 2016 road transport between Oslo and Kristiansand took 3 hours and 45 minutes, compared to between 4 hours and 30 minutes and 5 hours by train.
 Large sections of the E18 and E39 are scheduled to be upgraded to full freeway standards, which will result in further reduction of travel time by car.

 The Sørlandet Line largely bypasses any significant populations along the coast, and with the exception of Kongsberg does not pass through any significant urban areas until reaching Drammen.
-If trains were routes along the Vestfold Line, they would be able to stop at larger towns such as Porsgrunn, Larvik, Sandefjord and Tønsberg as well as Sandefjord Airport, Torp.
+If trains were routed along the Vestfold Line, they would be able to stop at larger towns such as Porsgrunn, Larvik, Sandefjord and Tønsberg as well as Sandefjord Airport, Torp.

 The Grenland Line will not make the route shorter, only faster and through more populated areas.
 Freight trains would therefore not use the line, although it could act as a bypass for freight trains in case of issues on the eastern part of the Sørlandet Line.

 The actual capacity of the Grenland Line will be based on bottlenecks on the Sørlandet and Vestfold Lines.
 The Sørlandet Line between Skorstøl and Kristiansand is single track and has a capacity of roughly two trains per hour.
 Allowing for freight trains, this will allow for one long-distance passenger train per hour.
 The capacity could be increased somewhat if some of the trains instead ran to Arendal, as they would then branch off on the Arendal Line.